lrsjng/h5ai/README.md

 ## Build

 A prebuilt package can be found on the [project page](http://larsjung.de/h5ai/).
-If you want to build h5ai yourself you need to install [fQuery](http://larsjung.de/fquery/) first:
+If you want to build h5ai yourself you need to install the build tool [fQuery](http://larsjung.de/fquery/) first:

     > npm install -g fquery

+This will install fQuery and its command line tool `makejs`.
+Run `makejs --help` to see if everything worked fine.

-To build the project run the following command inside the project's root directory
+To clone and build the project run the following commands:

+    > git clone git://github.com/lrsjng/h5ai.git
+    > cd h5ai
     > makejs

 Run `makejs -t` to list all possible targets.